5 Actors You Didn’t Know Were Fluent in Spanish

 Let’s get one thing straight: most of these celebrities are not fluent.
 They know some high school Spanish and have maybe spent a lot of time in LA.
 But let’s be real: being able to say una cerveza por favor does not mean you speak Spanish fluently.

-And maybe some of these actors will someday truly become fluent in Spanish like singer Selena Quintanilla--if they’re willing to stick with it like she did.
-But that takes a whole other level of dedication.
+Maybe some of these actors will someday truly become fluent in Spanish like singer Selena Quintanilla--if they’re willing to stick with it like she did.

 I’m sure that every single one of them will inspire and surprise you.